-Purely Pumpkin is Allison Day's second cookbook, and we're happy that she's here today not only to talk about all things pumpkin, but to share her recipe for the drink of the season, the Classic Pumpkin Spice Latté.
+Purely Pumpkin is Allison Day's second cookbook, and we're happy that she's here today not only to share her guide to heirloom pumpkins, but to share her recipe for the drink of the season, the Classic Pumpkin Spice Latté.

 **This post contains affiliate links.
 In plain English that means that when you click on the link and make a purchase, we receive a small commission.
 It does not alter the price you pay but it helps us run this site and support the work that Canadian food bloggers do. **